 Who can visit it?

 When the clock is completed, it will open to the public.
+(Construction began in 2018.)
 The first visitors to the clock will be members of the Long Now Foundation, but eventually it will be on display for anyone to see.
 The facility where it's kept is designed to be accessible by anyone who encounters it.
 It is also meant to be constructed in such a way that a person could figure out how it works by closely observing it.

 Why build a 10,000 year clock?